sunshineluyao/icp-nns-db/README.md

    ```

 Remember, each time you add a new type of file that you want to be managed by Git LFS, you need to use the `git lfs track` command with the appropriate file pattern.
 The `git lfs install` command, however, only needs to be run once per repository.

+---

+## Data Explorer on Kaggle

+### Overview

+Kaggle is a renowned platform for data science competitions, public datasets, and knowledge sharing.
+One such invaluable dataset hosted on Kaggle is related to the Internet Computer Protocol NNS Proposals.
+The dataset can be accessed via the following link: [ICP NNS Proposals Dataset](https://www.kaggle.com/datasets/sunshineluyaozhang/icp-nns-proposals).

+### File Formats

+The ICP NNS Proposals data is available in three primary file formats, catering to various analysis and computational needs:

+1. **Pickle**:
+    - **Description**: Pickle is a Python-specific binary serialization format.
+It's efficient for storing Python objects, especially data frames in pandas, but can't be easily read with other programming languages.
+    - **How to Use**: In Python, you can load a pickle file using the pandas library.
+      ```python
+      import pandas as pd
+      data = pd.read_pickle("path_to_file.pkl")
+      ```

+2. **JSON (JavaScript Object Notation)**:
+    - **Description**: JSON is a lightweight data-interchange format that is easy for humans to read and write.
+It's commonly used for configuration files and data exchange between languages with different data structures.
+    - **How to Use**: In Python, the `json` module can be used to load JSON files.
+      ```python
+      import json
+      with open('path_to_file.json', 'r') as file:
+          data = json.load(file)
+      ```

+3. **CSV (Comma Separated Values)**:
+    - **Description**: CSV is a plain-text format used for structured data.
+It's straightforward and supported by many data processing tools, databases, and spreadsheet applications.
+    - **How to Use**: In Python, the CSV can be loaded using the pandas library.
+      ```python
+      import pandas as pd
+      data = pd.read_csv("path_to_file.csv")
+      ```

+### Exploring the Data

+To dive deep into the dataset and explore its potential, visit the provided Kaggle link.
+Kaggle offers an interactive environment, called Kaggle Kernels, which allows for in-browser data analysis.
+This feature is especially handy for those who want to explore the data without downloading it or setting up a local environment.